 How to flourish in an uncertain future

-Regulatory initiatives are requiring banks to ‘open up’ customer transaction data to third parties – a development known as ‘open banking’.
-But how will these changes affect the traditional retail banking business model, and what can banks do to enable them to adapt to an ‘open banking’ future?
+Regulatory initiatives are requiring UK banks to ‘open up’ customer transaction data to third parties – a development known as ‘open banking.’
+This report from Deloitte UK examines how these changes will affect the traditional retail banking business model, and what banks can do to enable them to adapt to an ‘open banking’ future.

 Regardless of which strategic options banks choose, they will need to align their leadership, culture and organisational structures to a more digital mind-set, and ensure that they are able to optimise their use of proprietary and external data.